asa55/asa55.github.io/README.md

 You'll notice I intentionally did not include Google Analytics (or any other traffic monitoring software) in the code base for this site.
 I am very curious to know if people are benefiting from my code, but decided not to (for your sake!).
 If you enjoy the code, please watch/star/fork/add an issue or reach out to me at asa55 at pitt dot edu =)

-TODO: Add work done for Neurobi.com, could also add some of the reports I did at university, looking at new layout concepts
+TODO: Add work done for Neurobi.com, could also add some of the reports I did at university, and looking at re-designing using vue.js

                                                             ████